1. Acceptance of Terms

 2. Nature and Scope of the Platform

-Hagalu is an independent automotive research and car buying guidance platform.
-We publish:
+Hagalu is an independent automotive research, buyer enquiry and car buying guidance platform.
+We publish and provide:

 3. Vehicle Data — Accuracy, Currency and Limitations